-Those in the Barrington, Palatine, or Schaumburg area with a diagnosis of skin cancer can come to Schaumburg Dermatology for skin cancer removal.
-There are a multitude of options available for the treatment of skin cancer including electrodessication and excision in our office, or topical chemotherapy at home.
-We know that the decision of which option to choose is a personal one, and we will work with you to establish the right method of skin cancer removal for you during your consultation.
+Those in the Barrington, Palatine, or Schaumburg area with a skin cancer diagnosis can come to Schaumburg Dermatology for skin cancer removal.
+Many options are available for skin cancer treatment, including electrodesiccation and excision in our office or topical chemotherapy at home.
+We know that the decision of which option to choose is a personal one, and we will work with you to establish the proper method of skin cancer removal for you during your consultation.

 Recognizing the Common Forms of Skin Cancer